Planning-Inspectorate/data-model/README.md

 Once a schema is updated, it is important to update the TypeScript definitions by running:

 `npm run gen-types`

+and update the generated JavaScript enum constants by running:

+`npm run gen-enum`

 and update the generated markdown by running: